jacquelinewalsh/jacquelinewalsh.github.io/README.md

 Come up with the necessary R code to return the following for the agency review teams.

-*New Names*

-Below write code to show the new names added to the agency review team lists since the prior data provided.
+**Below write code to show the new names added to the agency review team lists since the prior data provided.**

 newnames %>%
   select(agency, name, most_recent_employment, on_multiple_teams, team_lead) %>%